Karador/job-market-analyzer/README.md

 - This project was developed as a personal research tool
 - Heuristics and scoring rules are intentionally simple and explainable
 - The architecture evolved incrementally during development
-- The project prioritizes clarity and debuggability over completeness
+- The project prioritizes clarity, debuggability and signal quality over feature completeness.